ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/The Importance of Boxing Things.md

 Point is, to hell with standards, and stigma!
 If you want to learn something, especially something hard like languages, you need to find a use that resonates with YOU and that makes sense to YOU.
 And you need to find a spot for it, or **make one**.

 Currently, for me with Spanish, that use is reading manwhas.
-I started a challenge with my brothers and in a week from now we will only be allowed to speak to each other using Spanish (at least that's the plan). [[UltraLearning\|UltraLearning]], amirite?
+I started a challenge with my brothers and in a week from now we will only be allowed to speak to each other using Spanish (at least that's the plan). [[1.
+Cosmos/UltraLearning\|UltraLearning]], amirite?

 But that's because it's what makes sense for ME.